rexlbias/rexlbias.github.io/README.md

 ### PROFESSIONAL PROJECTS

-**Cybersecurity Labs & Projects | Rex Bias – YouTube				July 2024 to Present**
+**Cybersecurity Labs & Projects** - Rex Bias – YouTube				July 2024 to Present

-Job Hunt Like A Hacker | “Job Hunt like a Hacker” is a project where I create and share YouTube videos demonstrating my IT skills and abilities to attract prospective employers.
+Job Hunt Like A Hacker - “Job Hunt like a Hacker” is a project where I create and share YouTube videos demonstrating my IT skills and abilities to attract prospective employers.
 By showcasing my expertise, I’ve developed a following and increased my visibility in the job market.

 - Situation: In a competitive job market, I needed a way to showcase my extensive IT skills to prospective employers effectively.
 - Task: I initiated a “Job Hunt like a Hacker” project to create and share YouTube videos demonstrating my IT abilities across various domains.